 Since the early 1990s, Golijov has enjoyed collaborations with some of the world’s leading chamber music ensembles such as the Kronos Quartet and the St. Lawrence String Quartet, in addition to relationships with artists such as Yo-Yo Ma, Dawn Upshaw, and Robert Spano.
 In 2000, the premiere of Golijov's La Pasión según San Marcos (St. Mark Passion) took the music world by storm.
 The Boston Globe called it "the first indisputably great composition of the 21st century.”
 Golijov has also received acclaim for other groundbreaking works such as his opera Ainadamar and the clarinet quintet The Dreams and Prayers of Isaac the Blind, as well as music he has written for the films of Francis Ford Coppola.

 Golijov served as the Debs Composer’s Chair at Carnegie Hall during the 2012–13 season.
-He is Loyola Professor of Music at College of the Holy Cross in Worcester, MA, where he has taught since 1991.
+He is Composer-In-Residence at College of the Holy Cross in Worcester, MA, where he has taught since 1991.

 Osvaldo Golijov grew up in an Eastern European Jewish household in La Plata, Argentina.
 Born to a piano teacher mother and physician father, Golijov was raised surrounded by classical chamber music, Jewish liturgical and klezmer music, and the new tango of Astor Piazzolla.
 After studying piano at the local conservatory and composition with Gerardo Gandini, he moved to Israel in 1983, where he studied with Mark Kopytman at the Jerusalem Rubin Academy and immersed himself in the colliding musical traditions of that city.
 Upon moving to the United States in 1986, Golijov earned his Ph.D. at the University of Pennsylvania, where he studied with George Crumb, and was a fellow at Tanglewood, studying with Oliver Knussen.

 His works are published by Boosey & Hawkes.
-In addition to Ainadamar, Ayre, Oceana, Youth Without Youth, Tetro, and the CD and DVD of La Pasión según San Marcos, Deutsche Grammophon will continue to release recordings of new works.
-Other compositions have been released on Nonesuch, Sony Classical, Hänssler Classics, Naxos, Koch, Harmonia Mundi, and EMI.
+Ainadamar, Ayre, Oceana, Youth Without Youth, Tetro, and the CD and DVD of La Pasión según San Marcos have been released by Deutsche Grammophon.
+Other recordings have been released on Nonesuch, Sony Classical, Hänssler Classics, Naxos, Koch, Harmonia Mundi, and EMI.

 The preceding biography may be shortened to accommodate the needs of the user.
 However, it is a requirement to include the professorship at Holy Cross for all publications of an abridged version.
 Thank you.